Damhan/Lolapper/README.md

 # Lolapper
 Lolapper is a league of legends api python wrapper.

-It is currently in development.
+It is currently in development & only workingn for EUW servers.

 # Current features
 Wrappers for Champions, Champion Materies & Leagues.